sharemind-sdk/auction-demo/README.md

 district, they do not want to reveal their bids.
 So Charlie proposes to hold a closed auction.

-So far Sharemind is not yet needed: Alice and Bob can write their bids on a piece of paper, put them into an envelope, seal the envelope and give it to Charlie, who will determine the winner.
+So far Sharemind is not yet needed: Alice and Bob can both follow a simple
+procedure: write their bid on a piece of paper, put it into an envelope, seal the envelope and give it to Charlie.
+Charlie would open the envelopes and determine the winner.
 Charlie promises not to reveal the losing bid.
 [Not every problem needs to be solved with Sharemind][Sharemind problem].

 However, Alice is not happy with that plan.
 She is afraid that if Bob wins the auction and is going to celebrate the house deal with Charlie, it would be very